What Is Lead Generation? A Complete B2B Guide for 2026

 Turn Lead Generation Into Pipeline With ZoomInfo

 Lead generation is complex.
 Marketing tech stacks are bloated, vendor competition is fierce, and buyer behavior keeps shifting.
-The most effective GTM teams rely on platforms that identify opportunities, engage customers, and win faster.
+The most effective GTM teams rely on platforms that identify opportunities, engage buyers, and win faster by working from a verified data foundation rather than guessing at contact accuracy or signal relevance.

-ZoomInfo maintains enterprise-grade compliance standards including SOC 2 Type II certification, ensuring data capture and usage meet regulatory requirements.
+ZoomInfo maintains enterprise-grade compliance standards including SOC 2 Type II certification, ensuring data capture and usage meet regulatory requirements across regions.

 Talk to sales to see how ZoomInfo turns lead generation into predictable pipeline.